Sage Barista Express Impress Review

 Verdict

 The Sage Barista Express Impress is a redefining moment for ‘at home’ coffee making.
 By automating the grind and tamp process via the Impress™ Puck System, it will certainly find a new audience that want to be involved in their coffee making process, but don’t mind outsourcing the building blocks that create a truly velvety full bodied barista grade espresso, which is enjoyable on its own or becomes the perfect base for milk based coffee drinks.
 This is where the Impress requires skill, and thankfully Sage have an excellent steam wand which is capable of manipulating cow's milk and vegan barista types to forge your favourite milk based drinks.
-At £729 it’s difficult to pick fault: the build quality is industry leading, its internal hardware has been proven to make over 10,000 coffees and ours has kept going for years without a hiccup - also it’s a tactile joy to use.
+At £729 it’s difficult to pick fault: the build quality is industry leading, its internal hardware has been proven by us on the older model to make over 10,000 coffees over many years without a hiccup - also it’s a tactile joy to use.
 Buy on Amazon

 Epson EcoTank Pro ET-5880 Printer Review